-A Certificate of Conformity (certificate) from EPA or an Executive Order (EO) from CARB applies to a specific engine family.
-To obtain a Certificate or EO, the retrofit system manufacturer (SVMs) must submit substantial emissions performance data and related documentation to EPA and/or CARB for review.
-Additionally, new converters may be asked to submit a converted vehicle to the EPA or CARB for rigorous testing to verify this data.
+A Certificate of Conformity (certificate) from EPA or an Executive Order (EO) from CARB applies to a specific engine families.
+To obtain a Certificate or EO, (SVMs) must submit substantial emissions performance data and related documentation to the EPA and/or CARB for review.
+Additionally, new SVMs may be asked to submit a converted vehicle to the EPA or CARB for rigorous testing to verify this data.
 This testing assures that the retrofitted vehicle meets the same stringent emissions requirements as the original equipment manufacturers (OEM).
 The testing also ensures that the retrofit system works seamlessly with the OEMs on-board diagnostics system.

 Non-certified systems usually do not meet this important criteria and often fail state or local emissions tests.
 The process of engineering, manufacturing, installing, pre-testing and then submitting a proposed retrofit system to an EPA and or CARB approved laboratory for certification is a time-consuming and expensive process that may cost as much as $100,000 or more per engine family.
 SVMs recoup this R&D investment by amortizing the cost across the expected sales volume, adding it to the price they charge for the various conversion kits.